Google Abuses Its Monopoly Power Over Search, Justice Department Says In Lawsuit

 Updated at 12:27 p.m.
 ET

-The Justice Department on Tuesday filed an antitrust lawsuit against Google that says the company abused its dominance over smaller rivals.
+The Justice Department on Tuesday filed an antitrust lawsuit against Google alleging the company of abusing its dominance over smaller rivals.
 It's the federal government's most significant legal action in more than two decades to confront a technology giant's power.

 Justice Department lawyers accuse Google of illegally using its monopoly power to stifle competition and hurt consumers through exclusionary agreements, including deals like the one it struck with Apple making Google the default search engine on the Safari browser on iPhones.

-Justice officials say Google used profits it made from its dominant position to buy special treatment for its search engine on devices and Web browsers, creating what the department says is a "self-reinforcing cycle" of monopoly power abuse.
+Justice officials say Google spending profits made from its powerful position to buy special treatment for its search engine on devices and Web browsers created what the department says is a "self-reinforcing cycle" of monopoly power abuse.

+"If the government does not enforce the antitrust laws to enable competition, we could lose the next wave of innovation.
+If that happens, Americans may never get to see the next Google," said Deputy Attorney General Jeffrey Rosen at a Tuesday press conference.

 "The Google of today is a monopoly gatekeeper for the internet," the complaint says.
 "For many years, Google has used anticompetitive tactics to maintain and extend its monopolies in the markets for general search services, search advertising, and general search text advertising — the cornerstones of its empire."